yagoruiz/akkaSlickRestApi/README.md

 ## How to set up the database

-Execute the `init.sql` script to populate the DB with some test data.
+Execute the `init.sql` script to populate the DB with some test data after deployment.